Promotion digraphs: Increasing tableaux

 \end{example}

 \begin{example} Consider $U\in\inc^{10}(3\times 4)$ shown below.
 We compute $10$ iterations of gromotion on $U$ and use this to construct $\prom_1(U)$ and $\prom_2(U)$.

 \end{example}

 We next establish some properties of promotion digraphs of increasing tableaux. \begin{lemma} Let $T \in \inc^q(\lambda)$.
 Then the digraph $\prom_i(T)$ has no loops. \end{lemma} \begin{proof} If an arrow in $\prom_i(T)$ with tail at vertex $j$ exists, its head cannot also be at vertex $j$.
-This is because at the $j$th application of gromotion, the tableau has a label $j$ in its upper left corner and no label $j$ in any other part of the tableau.
+This is because immediately before the $j$th application of gromotion, the tableau has a label $j$ in its upper left corner and no label $j$ in any other part of the tableau.
 Clearly, the label $j$ cannot move from row $i+1$ to row $i$, since the only label $j$ is in row $1$. \end{proof}

 Compare \Cref{lem:inc_no_loops} with \Cref{prop:no_loops}.
-In the standard case, each vertex has outdegree $0$ or $1$, but for increasing tableaux, there can be higher outdegrees since more than one number can move from row $i$ to row $i+1$.
-For example, see \Cref{ex:inc_promotion_digraph}.
+In the standard case, each vertex has outdegree $0$ or $1$, but for increasing tableaux, there can be higher outdegrees since more than one number can move from row $i$ to row $i+1$; see \Cref{ex:inc_promotion_digraph}.

 Unlike the case for standard tableaux (see \Cref{cor:uniquely_determined}), it is possible for distinct increasing tableaux to share the same promotion digraph.
 In particular, while \Cref{thm:antiexcedance} makes it easy to read off the top row of a standard tableau $T$ from $\prom_1(T)$, the top row of an increasing tableau $U$ is not generally determined by $\prom_1(U)$.